ArminGEtemad/reaction_diffusion_wgpu/docs/Reodering.md

 There are two structs, namely, `ReactionDiffusionSimulationNode` that handles the compute and `ReactionDiffusionDisplayNode` that handles the rendering.

-The ReactionDiffusionSimulationNode does have has a shared part for now that which makes the display node dependent on compute.
-I have to get rid of that later.
-However, right Sim node has a shared logic and a reset logic.
+Sim node has a simulation logic and a reset logic.
 While `ReactionDiffusionDisplayNode` has the BGL, pipeline and the sampler.
 They are all `Option<>` because when creating the shared logic the don't exist.

 The `create_rd_shared_nodes` function is meant to construct both structs and the shared logic of course.